bodono/scs-python/README.md

 `'info'`.
 The first three are NUMPY arrays containing the respective solution vector.
 The `'info'` value is a dictionary with solver information.

+### Warm-starting

+Warm-starting SCS with a guess of the primal-dual solution can reduce the total solve time.
+This is useful, for example, when solving several similar problems sequentially.
+To do this simply add fields to the `data` dictionary passed to `scs.solve` with additional fields `x`, `y`, and `s` (or any subset thereof) where `x` and `s` correspond to the primal solution guesses and `y` corresponds to the dual solution guess.